-Opened in 1931, St. John's High School and Seminary (St. John's) is locally significant under Criterion C in the area of Architecture as an example of the Romanesque Revival style (Lombard) in Kansas City, Missouri.
+Opened in 1931, St. John's High School and Seminary (St. John's) is locally significant under Criterion C in the area of Architecture as an example of the Romanesque Revival (Lombard) style in Kansas City, Missouri.
 The seminary meets the requirements for Criteria Consideration A as its significance is derived from its architecture rather than from its religious affiliations.
 The Diocese of Kansas City established St. John's to train priests to teach within its Catholic school system and to provide secondary education to young men.
 The diocese acquired the core of the property on East 72nd Street in 1927 and began the building planning process.
 The noted ecclesiastical architectural firm of O'Meara & Hills joined Kansas City-based J. Maurice Carroll to design a single building to house both the seminary and high school functions.
-The two story Romanesque Revival building exhibits design details recalling the medieval architecture of the Lombardy region of Europe.
+The two-story Romanesque Revival exhibits design details recalling the medieval architecture of the Lombardy region of Europe.
 Unlike most other examples in Kansas City, St. John's utilizes its landscape to emphasize its prominence.
 The building sits near the north end of its site.
 The asymmetrical plan includes the primary east-west block with four north-south-oriented wings.
 The north (chapel) wing has a rounded apse and central three-story square tower with arcaded corbel table, style-defining features of the building.
 Additional stylistic features include red tapestry brick exterior, low-slope roofs with red clay tile, rounded arch masonry openings, brick arcades, and patterned brick ornamentation.
-Between 1941 and 1965, the campus expanded both its acreage and its built square footage.
+Between 1941 and 1958, the campus expanded both its acreage and its built square footage.
 The diocese hired local architect Joseph Shaughnessy to design a retreat house (1941), a large addition to the seminary building (1948), and a dormitory for nuns who worked at the facility (1958).
-In 1965, a new gymnasium building was constructed and portions of the interior of the seminary were remodeled.
-The design of each new building complemented the architecture of the 1931 building, allowing it to remain the focal point of the property.
-The period of significance, 1931 through 1965, begins the year St. John's opened and ends with the construction of the last contributing resources.
-By 1965, the campus included the seminary-high school and three additional buildings on eleven acres, all conditions that remain today.
+The design of each new building complemented the architecture of the seminary building, allowing it to remain the focal point of the property.
+The period of significance, 1931 through 1958, begins the year St. John's opened and ends with the construction of the Sisters' House, the last contributing resource.